 Educated people enjoyed easier access to foreign literature and were much more influenced by western culture.
 Students began to travel abroad to study and produced modernistic literature.
 Intellectuals began to translate foreign works on politics, science, and literature which proved instrumental in the transformation of Chinese culture into what it is today.
 Tens of thousands of people were converted to Christianity, while tens of thousands of students were educated in western medicine.
 Many hospitals, schools, colleges, and universities were also established during this period.

 At the height of the Qing Dynasty in the 1700s, their products were considered to be very valuable around the world.
 During the 1800s, the dynasty seemed prosperous because the population increasingly grew to an estimated 300 million people, the territory remained intact and the empire began to undergo a slow but successful modernization phase.

-The empire became big after subduing Tibet and the Xinjiang regions, and inheriting Mongolia from the founders of the empire.
+The empire became big after subduing Tibet and the Xinjiang regions and inheriting Mongolia from the founders of the empire.
 Following these annexations, the geographical area of the Qing Dynasty Empire was second in size only to that of the Yuan Empire.
-Nevertheless, the ruling court of the Qing Dynasty was unable to deal with the rapidly changing world, coupled by numerous natural disasters and uprisings.
+Nevertheless, the ruling court of the Qing Dynasty was unable to deal with the rapidly changing world, coupled with numerous natural disasters and uprisings.